-In 1980, after becoming a fan of Black Flag, Rollins began exchanging letters with bassist Chuck Dukowski and later invited the entire band to stay in his parents’ home while they toured the East Coast.
-At the time, Black Flag vocalist was becoming desperate to move away from singing duties to focus entirely on the guitar role of the band, thus freeing up a frontman spot.
+In 1980, after becoming a fan of Black Flag, Rollins began exchanging letters with bassist Chuck Dukowski and later decided to invite the entire band to stay in his parents’ home while they toured the East Coast.
+At the time, Black Flag vocalist Dez Cadena was becoming desperate to move away from singing duties to focus entirely on the guitar role of the band, thus freeing up a frontman spot.

 After a partial audition for the role at Tu Casa Studio in New York City, Black Flag eventually asked Rollins to become the new face and vocals of the band.
 From then on in, Rollins never looked back.
 Fully immersing himself in the genre of punk, the new Black Flag vocalist became obsessed with the music and, in later years, chose to write about the music as a columnist for both Rolling Stone and LA Weekly.